Redhead Shark Tower

 During the 1920s and 1930s towers were constructed either by clubs or councils on many beaches along the NSW coast.
 Some were built of steel and concrete (Manly), others with timber (Redhead, Dudley, Black Head, Crowdy Head.)
 Some clubs utilised the roof of their surf pavilion as a lookout.
 A portable tower designed and built by William Hammer, a member of the North Bondi Surf Club was also popular.

-The Redhead tower was constructed in 1929, during the Depression, by relief labour for unemployed local men.
+The Redhead tower was constructed in the early 1930s, during the Depression, by relief labour for unemployed local men.
 The timber came from a local disused coalmine, and the four vertical posts supporting the lookout platform are original and could be well over 100 years in age.
-The materials were transported from the mine site by surf club members using a bullock cart, a distance of more than one km of which about 300m consisted of sand dunes..
+The materials were transported from the mine site by surf club members using a bullock cart, a distance of more than one km of which about 300m consisted of sand dunes.
 The vertical posts were inserted into holes cut into an elevated outcrop of sandstone rock which projects into the surf zone approximately 100m south of the high cliff of Redhead Bluff.
 The structure is six metres in height but the lookout platform is approximately 9-10 metres above sea level.

 Because of the effectiveness of the shark meshing program the use of the shark look-out tower diminished as the years went by.
 Steel structures rusted quickly and were removed.
 Timber structures , unless maintained regularly also became unsafe and were demolished.